 Until recently most of the state-run museums in Copenhagen were completely free to visit, which made it possible to spend a whole day sightseeing on a super-tight budget.

-But thanks to recent government cuts, many of those museums are now charging admission fees.
-We’re never afraid of a challenge, though, so we decided to create a guide to all of the museums and galleries in Copenhagen that are still totally free to visit.
+But thanks to recent government cuts, many of those museums now charge admission fees.
+We’re never afraid of a challenge, though, so we decided to create a guide to museums and galleries in Copenhagen that are still totally free to visit.

 From quirky modern art exhibitions to beautiful old houses filled with sculptures, there are still lots of fun cultural attractions to enjoy in Copenhagen without spending a single krone.
 We’ve added all of these suggestions to this handy map.